rpm-software-management/rpm-web/contribute.md

 ### Submitting changes

+When planning any non-trivial amount of work on rpm or the web-site, please discuss it first on the [rpm mailing lists](community) with the rpm.org development team to avoid situations where efforts go wasted because it's not in line with RPM design and goals.

+Do read our [contributing guidelines](https://github.com/rpm-software-management/rpm/blob/master/CONTRIBUTING.md) as the very first thing.

 Write access can be granted for established contributors upon request, but for most things sending patches to the
 [rpm-maint mailing list](http://lists.rpm.org/mailman/listinfo/rpm-maint)